shiraji/shiraji.github.io/source/_posts/2018-03-04-how-to-kontribute-v3.markdown

 ![intro](https://raw.githubusercontent.com/wiki/shiraji/images/blog/images/how-to-kontribute-v3/how-to-kontribute-v3.002.jpg)

 I've been kontributors since July 2016.
 I made more than 60 commits by now.
-I love Kotlin, my beautiful wife and son.
+I love Kotlin, my beautiful wife and lovely son.

-I talked about this topic a few times in many places.
-After speaking at DroidKaigi 2018 and Kotlin Night Kolkata, I thought making blog post in English is also helpful for new Kontributors.
-I am too lazy to write this from scratch, so I re-used some of slides from those presentation.
+I talked about this topic a few times in different places.
+After speaking at DroidKaigi 2018 and Kotlin Night Kolkata, some people gave me feed back that it is also helpful for new Kontributors if I make a blog post in English.
+I am too lazy to write this from scratch, so I re-used some of contents from those presentation.

 ## Prerequisite